 When children learn how to learn their enthusiasm for learning is a joy to behold, their achievement levels rise and behaviour is simply not an issue.
 As learning how to learn re-establishes its rightful place in the primary curriculum, schools are relishing the opportunity to rebalance traditional content acquisition with the development of pupils’ learning habits.

-Building Better Learners is a blended package of learning resources and consultancy support, offering schools an affordable, guided, do-it-yourself start to developing pupils’ learning habits.
+Building Better Learners is a blended package of learning resources, training and consultancy support, offering schools an affordable, guided, do-it-yourself start to developing pupils’ learning habits.
 This package allows the school to build expertise through an in-house professional learning programme.
 You can learn your way forward, working at your own pace, and save yourself the cover costs often incurred by externally led training days.
 Use of these materials will secure the early development of pupils’ learning habits right across the school, and create a common language for learning.
 The materials and consultancy ensure staff:

 - feel confident that the approach is relevant, worthwhile and manageable.